sss783838/ai-powered-job-matching/README.md

-# ai-powered-job-matching
+# AI-Powered Job Matching

-A job portal that uses AI to match candidates with jobs based on resume and behavior
+A job portal using AI to match job seekers with the most relevant job opportunities based on resume parsing and interaction behavior.

+## Features
+- Resume Parsing with AI
+- Smart Job Suggestions
+- Skill Matching Algorithm
+- Application Tracking

+## Technologies Used
+- Python
+- TensorFlow
+- Elasticsearch